kerberos-io/documentation/content/enterprise/first-things-first/index.md

 That being said, Kerberos Open Source is perfect when monitoring a limited set of surveillance cameras, but it doesn't scale well if you plan to monitor dozens or hundreds of surveillance cameras.
 Although Kerberos Open Source ships as a Docker image, it has no high availability or fail over functionality.

-Independent from that we've seen many vendors developing their own custom VMS solutions, usually tightly coupled to there proprietary surveillance hardware, which are delivered to enterprise customers as closed software solutions with limited API's and/or messaging capabilities.
+Independently we've seen many vendors developing their own custom VMS solutions, usually tightly coupled to there proprietary surveillance hardware, which are delivered to enterprise customers as closed software solutions with limited API's and/or messaging capabilities.

 Due to these reasons we have developed Kerberos Enterprise, Kerberos Storage and Kerberos Cloud, which is an open scalable solution stack, suitable for your ever growing video surveillance landscape, but having extensibility and integration built-in from the ground up.